utellme/node-blogger/README.md

 #### Required

-- [ ] User can Signup, Login and Logout with input validation
+- [X] User can Signup, Login and Logout with input validation
-- [ ] Session and user accounts are persisted in a data store
+- [X ] Session and user accounts are persisted in a data store
 - [ ] User can create and edit a blog post
 - [ ] User can view blog posts with details on their Profile
 - [ ] User can comments on their blog posts on their Profile